LiQin Tan: Art Work

 This series consists of three, large digital prints on copper, and four rust animations displayed on seven LCD TVs.
-Our work ethic and life attitude determine the degree to which we rust.
+The pieces emphasize work ethic and life attitude determine the degree to which one rusts.
 With digital animation technology, "Rusty-Faces" presents a contemporary artistic interpretation of the deterioration of mind, body, and spirit by harmful and self-destructive human behaviors.